-Since 1 January 2018, the Company prospectively evaluates the expected credit losses associated with its debt instruments at amortized cost and FVOCI.
+The Company prospectively evaluates the expected credit losses associated with its debt instruments at amortized cost and FVOCI.
 The impairment methodology applied depends on whether there has been a significant increase in credit risk.
 For trade receivables, the Company applies the simplified approach allowed by IFRS 9, which requires losses expected over the lifetime of the instrument to be recognized on initial recognition of the receivable.

-As of 31 December 2019 and 2018, the amount of the estimate was \$ 2,167 and \$ 3,901, respectively.
+As of 31 December 2020, and 2019, the amount of the estimate was \$30,179 and \$2,167, respectively.